-There are about 10-15 species of Agastache native to North America that can go by the “Hummingbird Mint” name.
+There are 10-15 species of Agastache native to North America that go by “Hummingbird Mint”.
 (The number ranges between books and botanical sources.)
-Here are some of the species you may find at native plant nurseries and online sellers:
+Here are three:

 Lavender or Anise Hyssop